Amin-Foundation/Power-Voting-Testing/README.md

-# Metropolis (Fil Poll)
+# Metropolis is back!
+(Fil Poll v.2)

 Metropolis is an extended version of the Polis collective-response tool.
+The tool is available following this link here: https://amin-foundation.github.io/Power-Voting-Testing/prototype/

 So far, we have implemented:

 - A unified React frontend using hooks, replacing three separate frontends in the original version of Polis.